raspberrypi/documentation/raspbian/applications/camera.md

 	--analoggain,	-ag
 ```

-Sets the analog gain value directly on the sensor (floating point value from 1.0 to 8.0 for the OV5647 sensor on Camera Module V1, and 1.0 to 12.0 for the IMX219 sensor on on Camera Module V2).
+Sets the analog gain value directly on the sensor (floating point value from 1.0 to 8.0 for the OV5647 sensor on Camera Module V1, and 1.0 to 12.0 for the IMX219 sensor on Camera Module V2 and the IMX447 on the HQ Camera).

 ```
 	--digitalgain,	-dg